matthewtodd/zmk-config/README.md

 # ⌨️ Keyboards

-I've been using this [Ferris Sweep][ferris-sweep] keyboard since Summer 2024.
-I love it!
+I've been using wired and wireless builds of this [Ferris Sweep][ferris-sweep] keyboard since Summer 2024.
+I love them!

 ![keyboard][keyboard]